Arborvitae/Geoshape/docs/create.rst

 **Save a map**
 -------------------
-Saving a map preserves your preferences and makes it available for other GeoNode users.
+Saving a map preserves your preferences and makes it available for other Geoshape users.

 #.
 Click on the :guilabel:`Save Map` button in the toolbar.